mahunterUSGS/softwaremanagement/LongTermPlanning.md

     - Projects using this capability: (1) any remote (over-the-wire, where data are not local) control work can make use of a *qnet* style visualization solution, (2) control work using AutoCNet, (3) other SaaS solutions identified in the future can make use of the lessons learned.
 1. provide explicit descriptions attached to each ASC software portfolio library describing if said library can be cloud enabled and if the library has been cloud enabled.
     - Projects using this capability: All users and developers and the bringing the lifecycles into alignment with expectations supports everyone.
+1. develop an interface for the creation of STAC and FGDC compliant metadata from templates, staging of ARD in AWS, and updating of linkages.
+    - Projects using this capability: ARD

 ##### In the next five years, the ASC software portfolio could:
 1. develop a accessible cloud ISIS with HTTP(S) access to ISIS applications demonstrating an ISIS as a service (SaaS) solution.
 Initially private and then possibly publicly accessible.